Double majority

 Notes

-The Democracy Forum and the SOS Democracy intergroup in the European Parliament have proposed a different system of double voting where a decision requires the support of 75% of the member states in the Council and a simple majority in the European Parliament. * In the US a decision requires a majority in the House of Representatives where participating states are represented according to size, and then a decision in the Senate, where states have 2 senators each, independent of size.
-This is also a kind of double majority.
+The Democracy Forum and the SOS Democracy intergroup in the European Parliament proposed a different system of double voting, in which a decision would require the support of 75% of the member states in the Council and a simple majority in the European Parliament.

 See also Voting in the Council and Blocking minority